alluximx/alluxi-guides/React Native FCM Setup/readme.md

     // Check that you have the following line (if not, add it): google()  // Google's Maven repository

+    // Notifee's Android library:
+    maven {
+      url "$rootDir/../node_modules/@notifee/react-native/android/libs"
+    }

+    // ... you will already have some local repositories defined ...

     ...
   }
 }